KiryiMONZTA/flaryi/doc/user.md

 Optional array containing the fields included in the response.
 Please keep in mind, that the Flarum API includes several other fields you are not able to filter.

 ### Return Values
-Returns a data object containing the requested User objects.
+Returns an array containing the requested User objects.

 ## setGroups
 ```php